petabridge/akka-bootcamp/src/Unit-3/lesson1/README.md

 [diagram of the hierarchy diff where router has routees as children]

 #### Isn't it bad that group routers usually don't know their routees have died?

+{% comment %}
+- do we need to add something about routee suspension? saw it in the docs
+{% endcomment %}

 ## Exercise